 Sete Cidades Hiking

-If you have more than one day, there are many hiking opportunities in the western part of Sao Miguel island.
+With more than one day for the Sete Cidades area, explore several of the hiking opportunities in the western part of Sao Miguel island.

 Two superb linear hikes explore the Sete Cidades crater.
-Considered easy to moderate in difficulty, they are generally downhill.
+They are generally downhill and considered easy to moderate.

-There are also three circular hikes on this side of Sao Miguel.
+There are also two circular hikes on the western side of the island.

-PRC33 Atalhos dos Vermelhos circles Pico de Mafra to the east of Mosteiros.
+PRC33 Atalho dos Vermelhos circles Pico de Mafra to the east of Mosteiros.
 See beautiful vistas of the northwest of the island and the towns of Mosteiros and Bretanho.

 Sete Cidades Hikes – Summary Table

-Here is a summary of the details of each hike noted above.
+Here is a summary of the details of each hike above.

 Caldeira das Sete Cidades – The Geology of Sete Cidades

 The Sete Cidades volcano formed about 36,000 years ago.
-The crater is about 5 kilometres across, 12 kilometres around and has fairly steep walls about 630 metres high.
+The crater is roughly 5 kilometres across, 12 kilometres around and has fairly steep walls about 630 metres high.

 The Blue and Green Lakes and a number of small secondary volcanic cones are within the crater.
 Several are very obvious from the crater rim.
 On the west side, see the cones of Caldeira do Alferes and the Caldeira Seca.
 Lagoa de Santiago and Lagoa Rasa are small lagoons within their own volcanic craters on the south side.